• My Apps

 An HVAC system consists of a wide range of components, including air handling units, compressors, ventilation, heating and cooling equipment, and digital climate control technology.
 In this section, we provide some tips on what to look for when selecting the HVAC system that’s right for your indoor vertical farm or controlled environment agriculture project.

-Let us help you design the HVAC system that’s right for your vertical indoor farm.
+We offer technology and know-how to help you design the HVAC system that’s right for your vertical indoor farm.

 Contact us